TBXark/ChatGPT-Telegram-Workers/doc/en/DEPLOY.md

 ## Automatic Deployment
 1. Steps one, two, and three are for manual deployment.
-2. Run `mv wrangler-example.toml wrangler.toml` and modify the corresponding configuration.
+2. Run `cp wrangler-example.toml wrangler.toml` and modify the corresponding configuration.
-3. Run `npm install`.
-4. Run `npm run deploy`.
+3. Run `npm run deploy`.